forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

     * consumption in rich countries tends to be price insensitive.

 * *Goal:* Reduced the Russian state income.
 Lower the petroleum consumption to lower the prices and imports from Russia.
 Lower consumption and the prices as much as necessary e.g. down 60, 40, or even 20 $.
-  > Although the Russia economy without petroleum has a lot of potential both in skilled workers (e.g. strong in sciences such as Maths and Physics) and many natural resources other than petroleum, a transition away from petroleum is a challenge <!--other petroleum rich countries are better suited for solar plants-->.
+  > Although the Russia economy without petroleum has a lot of potential both in skilled workers (e.g. strong in sciences such as Maths and Physics) and many natural resources other than petroleum, a transition away from petroleum is a challenge (other petroleum rich countries are better suited for solar plants, though Russia has gas which is considered best among fossils (very low air pollution and best among fossils regarding CO2) and thus at least near future proof).
 During a war is this hard.
 Without the income of petroleum and during a war this is very hard.

-#### A Look at the Russian Economy
+#### Economic Measures on Russia
 ##### Refs on Economic Measures on Russia

 ###### Sechin on Energy and Economy